Brazil Energy Information

 Graph: GAS CONSUMPTION BREAKDOWN BY SECTOR (2020, %)

 Coal consumption has been dropping by 4%/year since 2015, reaching 22.5 Mt in 2020.
 It reached a peak at 30 Mt in 2015, after a steady increase between 2009 and 2015.

 Industry accounts for 68% of demand, while the remainder is used to produce electricity.

 Graph: COAL CONSUMPTION BREAKDOWN BY SECTOR (2020, %)

 Interactive Chart Brazil Coal and Lignite Domestic Consumption

-Electricity consumption has been increasing since 2017 by 1%/year, reaching 536 TWh in 2019.
+Electricity consumption increased by 1%/year between 2014 and 2019 and then decreased by 2% in 2020 to 529 TWh.
 It increased at the rapid pace of 4.2%/year, on average, between 2001 and 2014.
 Almost all households are electrified.
 Electricity accounts for 19% of final energy consumption.

 Graph: ELECTRICITY CONSUMPTION (TWh)

 Renewable in % Electricity Production

 The 10-Year Energy Expansion Plan 2030 (Plan Decenal de Expansão de Energia 2030, PDE 2030), forecasts a 48% share of renewables in the energy mix in 2030.